Course - Plant Ecology - BI3036

 - Lectures/Seminar: 40 hours, mandatory

-- Project work: The student must: 1) choose, present and chair a discussion on a scientific paper.
-2) choose a topic in plant ecology and write an review-article on the topic
+- Project work: The student must choose a topic within plant ecology and write a review article on the topic

 Compulsory assignments